 - Because understanding the resources available to support the service is key to understanding its availability

 While there are factors that will define the level of service, there is nothing to stop you from delivering that service excellently.
-You do this by creating a SharePoint support service, and to do that, you need to understand the capabilities that the customer will require support for, related to internal and external considerations.
-Cloud, compliancy, legal issues, availability, and resiliency are some of these considerations.
+The above not just applies to SharePoint, it applies to the entire suite of tools.
+You do this by creating a support service, and to do that, you need to understand the capabilities that the customer will require support for, related to internal and external considerations.
+Automation, compliancy, legal issues, availability, and resiliency are some of these considerations.
 The point of understanding these considerations means that you will be able to create a well-implemented SharePoint service whose performance can be measured by the customer.